Kelisei/Cpp_Practice/readme.md

     int x = 0;
     std::cout << x; //!If we don't specify, it will use the local name

     std::cout << first::x;//!
-The "::" are known as the scope resolution operator, it says which namespace will be referring.
+The "::" are known as the scope resolution operator,
+    //it says which namespace will be referring.

     return 0;
 }